bokeh/bokeh/README.md

 Status
 ======

-Bokeh is a new project (March 2012), but is under active development by contributors at [Continuum Analytics](http://continuum.io).
-Our goal is to get a 0.1 release that will consist of the basic data processing and backend rendering, and then solicit examples from users and help from other developers to start rounding out the features, defaults, and overall usability.
+Bokeh was started in March 2012, and still remains in the experimental/prototype stage.
+It is under active development by contributors at [Continuum Analytics](http://continuum.io), and with the recent award of a grant from DARPA, we are able to devote more resources into it, along with collaborators from Indiana University.